coolinmc6/react-hello-world/Readme.md

 - Inside the 'data-reactroot' div we see the code that we've laid out in *index.jsx* which consists of a &lt;p&gt; tag and my created component, &lt;AwesomeComponent /&gt;
   - The &lt;p&gt; tag is just a &lt;p&gt; tag BUT....
-  - The <AwesomeComponent /> has the layout shown in the AwesomeComponent.jsx file:
+  - The &lt;AwesomeComponent /&gt; has the layout shown in the AwesomeComponent.jsx file:
     - div > 'Likes' span + div > buton
 - Whenever you click 'Like me', the 'Likes' number increases by one